JiaWenqi/sentiment_lstm/README.md

 20. autotuning hyper param.
 21. GloVe vector.
 22. ~~AdaOptmizer~~.
 AdaGrad greatly reduce the fluctuation.
+23. Color code the words for cell activation.

 ## Open Question
 1. Should we train embedding on the corpse or use pretrained embedding from larger corpse?